sqlcomponents/sample-app/README.md

 # Sample Application using SQL Components

-Sample Application using SQL Components using postgress as the database.
+Sample Application using SQL Components using mysql as the database.
 We will use movie database as sample database.
-Once we run this app, SQL COmponents will generate persistance for the given database (init.db/postgres/movie.sql).
+Once we run this app, SQL Components will generate persistence for the given database (init.db/postgres/movie.sql).

 ## Setup

-We need to start the postgress db and intialize database.
+We need to start the mysql db and initialize database.

 ```
 docker-compose up -d